-This improved communication will lead to greater traffic on your website and all the more opportunity to improve your user interface.
+This improved communication will lead to greater traffic on your website and all the more opportunities to improve your user interface.

-All of the features above build up to one central thesis: a user interface on a website should be user focused.
+All of the UI elements above build up to one central thesis: a user interface on a website should be user-focused.

 Users are the ones who choose how they interact with a host's website; if the site is not tailored to them, they are unlikely to spend their time on it.